 The City Council of the City of Antioch adopted a Rent Stabilization Ordinance (“RSO”) that became effective on November 11, 2022.
 The RSO is a part of the Antioch Municipal Code and can be found in Chapter 1 of Title 11, beginning with Section 11-1.01.
-Unless a rental unit is exempt from the RSO, the RSO limits how much and how often a Landlord can increase Rent.

 If Rent for a rental unit subject to the RSO was increased on or after August 23, 2022 above what is permitted by the RSO, the Rent should be reduced to a lawful amount immediately.
 Any Rent paid, charged, or collected on or after November 11, 2022 above what is permitted by the RSO should be refunded to the Tenant immediately.

-Please note that the amount of Rent charged at the beginning of a new tenancy is not limited by the RSO.
+The Please note that the amount of Rent charged at the beginning of a new tenancy is not limited by the RSO.
 This is because a State law prohibits the City from regulating the initial Rent of most tenancies.
 For this reason, the RSO protects Tenants after their tenancy begins by regulating how much the Rent is increased each year.